Sean Young: Career

-Young was cast as Tess Trueheart in the movie Dick Tracy (1990).
-However, she was dismissed in favor of Glenne Headly for not appearing maternal in the role.
-Young later said her dismissal was punishment for her having rebuffed Warren Beatty's advances, a statement Beatty denies.
 In 1991, she was awarded the Worst Actress and the Worst Supporting Actress Razzies for her roles in A Kiss Before Dying.
-She played a supporting role in the comedy Ace Ventura: Pet Detective (1994).
+She played the main antagonist in the comedy Ace Ventura: Pet Detective (1994).
 She also played Helen Hyde in the comedy Dr. Jekyll and Ms. Hyde (1995).

 During most of the 1990s, she resided in Sedona, Arizona, and her career cooled.
 Young reprised her role as Rachael in the Blade Runner video game released in 1997.
 Young has appeared in independent films, including roles in Poor White Trash (2000), Mockingbird Don't Sing (2001), and Sugar & Spice (also 2001).
-She spent four months in Russia filming the miniseries Yesenin (2005), in which she portrayed the dancer Isadora Duncan.
+She spent four months in Russia filming the miniseries Yesenin (2005), in which she portrayed dancer Isadora Duncan.

 In 2008, Young competed in the television program Gone Country 2, which included a competition in a celebrity demolition derby at the Henry County Fairgrounds in Paris, Tennessee.
 Young went on to win the celebrity derby heat and then went on to compete against 21 professional demolition derby drivers.
 Young finished in fourth place.
 Young appeared on The Young and the Restless in June 2010 as Canadian barmaid Meggie McClain, alongside good friend Eric Braeden.
 She returned to the show on July 14 in a recurring role, which lasted through February 2011.

-In 2010, she was cast on the first season of the ABC series Skating with the Stars as a celebrity contestant who skated with professional skater Denis Petukhov, but she was the first celebrity to be eliminated.
+In 2010, she was cast on the first season of the ABC series Skating with the Stars as a celebrity contestant, who skated with professional skater Denis Petukhov, but she was the first celebrity to be eliminated.

 In October 2011, Young appeared on Late Show with David Letterman.
-During the interview, she described how she was now looking for movie work after raising her two sons, and produced a short video clip promoting her job search which Letterman played.
-She was subsequently cast in a film about Nikola Tesla, slated for release in 2013, titled Fragments From Olympus: The Vision of Nikola Tesla (unreleased as of April 2021).
+During the interview, she described how she was now looking for movie work after raising her two sons, and produced a short video clip promoting her job search, which Letterman played.
+She was subsequently cast in a film about Nikola Tesla, titled Fragments From Olympus: The Vision of Nikola Tesla (still in development as of August, 2023).